 More and more memories from previous lives, more channeling and receiving messages from – who knows what? – I could only go off my gut instinct and intuition.

-Because of that unknow-ability factor, I held it all very lightly.
+Because of that unknow-ability factor, I held it all very lightly, and in many ways still do.

 At the same time, some very – unfamiliar? – things were coming up in my client sessions.